-Temporary Changes to Academic Policies for Spring 2020 Semester
+PROPOSAL: Temporary Changes to Academic Policies for Fall 2020 Semester

-Approved by the Faculty Senate April 13, 2020
+Note: “X” and “Y” are currently blank.
+If the Senate chooses to pursue this policy extension, the blanks will need to be filled.

+Proposed procedure for discussion: break up this proposal into three pieces:

+Withdrawal deadline

+Dean’s List

+Everything else

-All actions contained within this motion are intended to be temporary and only apply to grades earned during the Spring 2020 semester.
+All actions contained within this motion are intended to be temporary and only apply to grades earned during the Fall 2020 semester.
 No permanent changes are being made to any academic policy, including the current Policy on Pass-Fail Option for Undergraduates which states the following:

 A limited pass-fail option in courses not required for the major, minor or general education program is available at the University.